ODBC on Linux and UNIX platforms

 SQLSETPOSIROW Size.: 2

-In this case USER DSNs are defined in /home/auser/.odbc.ini because the user running the odbcinst command was auser and his home account is /home/auser.
+In this case, User DSNs are defined in /home/auser/.odbc.ini because the user running the odbcinst command was auser and auser's home account is /home/auser.

-If you are using the GUI ODBC Administrator (ODBCConfig) you can view data sources in User and System DSN tabs:
+If you're using the GUI ODBC Administrator (ODBCConfig), you can access data sources from the User DSN and System DSN tabs:

 What does a data source look like?

-Generally speaking a DSN is comprised of a name and a list of attribute/value pairs.
-Usually these attributes are passed to the ODBC API SQLDriverConnect as a semicolon delimited string such as:
+Generally speaking, a DSN is comprised of a name and a list of attribute-value pairs.
+Usually, these attributes are passed to the ODBC API SQLDriverConnect as a semicolon delimited string.
+For example:

 DSN=mydsn;attribute1=value;attribute2=value;attributen=value;

 What a specific ODBC driver needs is dependent on that ODBC driver.
-Each ODBC driver should support a number of ODBC connection attributes which are passed to the ODBC API SQLDriverConnect.
-Any attributes which are not defined in the ODBC connection string may be looked up in any DSN defined in the ODBC connection string. e.g. Suppose your ODBC application calls SQLDriverConnect with the connection string "DSN=fred;" but it needs the name of a server where the database is located.
-Since the connection string does not contain the attribute this driver needs to locate the server (e.g. Server=xxxxx) the ODBC driver can look up the DSN "fred" and see if this defines a "Server" attribute.
+Each ODBC driver supports a number of ODBC connection attributes, which are passed to the ODBC API SQLDriverConnect.
+Any attributes that aren't defined may be looked up in the DSN defined in the ODBC connection string.
+For example, suppose your ODBC application calls SQLDriverConnect with the connection string DSN=mydsn; but it needs the name of the server where the database is located.
+Since the connection string does not contain the attribute, this driver needs to locate the server (for example, Server=xxxxx).
+The ODBC driver can look up the DSN DSN=mydsn; and check whether this defines a Server attribute.

-Any driver supporting unixODBC will use SQLGetPrivateProfileString to lookup any attributes it needs using the DSN name as a key.
-Generally your ODBC application either passes all the attribute=value pairs in the connection string or it lets you choose a DSN from a list then calls SQLDriverConnect("DSN=mydsn;") and then the ODBC driver looks up the additional attributes in the DSN definition.
+Any driver that supports unixODBC uses SQLGetPrivateProfileString to lookup any attributes it needs using the DSN name as a key.
+Normally, your ODBC application either passes all the attribute=value pairs in the connection string or lets you choose a DSN from a list then calls SQLDriverConnect("DSN=mydsn;").
+In the latter case, the ODBC driver looks up the additional attributes in the DSN definition.

-For unixODBC, SYSTEM DSNs are defined in an odbc.ini in the system defined path and USER DSNs are defined the the current user's home directory (in a file called .odbc.ini).
+For unixODBC, System DSNs are defined in an odbc.ini file in the system defined path and User DSNs are defined the current user's home directory (in a file called .odbc.ini).
 The format of this file is:

 [DSN_NAME]